cwinters/korra/README.md

 * Pause execution
 * Output a comment to the log

-Many commands are a single line, but they can also use successive lines for
+Some commands comprise a single line, but they can also use successive lines for additional context.

 ### HTTP commands